 Since 2012, Martin Ruetschi is working as a freelance photographer.
 He focussed his work on commissioned jobs and his own art projects.

 His specialization?
 Mostly portrait and corporate photography, where his preferred angle is capturing the human side of business.
 From brand campaigns, portraits and annual reports to employer branding and other corporate communications, Martin has an eye for exacting detail.
 But he doesn’t just stay behind the camera: he also works with his clients to develop concepts and advise them on how to transport their brand and visual identities through imagery.

 Throughout his career, he has extensively photographed economic, political and social leaders – from CEOs of successful firms to members of government, sports stars and celebrities.
 A few names?
-Nelson Mandela, Peter Brabeck, Sergio Ermotti, Didier Burkhardt, Ruth Dreifuss, Roger Federer, Michael Phelps, Lady Di, Cindy Crawford… and the list goes on.
-Clients have included local, national and international firms – from UBS, Nestle and Omega, to Swisslog, Swisscom, Zurich Tourism and Enea Landscape Architecture to national sports teams and documenting the building of the longest tunnel in the world (56km long Gotthard/NEAT Tunnel) from 1997 until 2011, just to name a few.
+Nelson Mandela, Sergio Ermotti, Simonetta Sommaruga, Roger Federer, Michael Phelps, Elton John, Lady Di, Cindy Crawford… and the list goes on.
+Clients have included local, national and international firms – from UBS, Nestle and Omega, to Swiss Re, Swisscom, Zurich Tourism and Enea Landscape Architecture to national sports teams and documenting the building of the longest tunnel in the world (56km long Gotthard/NEAT Tunnel) from 1997 until 2011, just to name a few.

 Martin Rütschi has accompanied a number of long-term projects: from AIDS to aging, ethnic tribes and wildlife.
 In 2002, Martin was named Photographer of the Year and won the Swiss Press Photo Award for his photo documentary on aging.

 Martin Ruetschi lives near Zurich, Switzerland, but he has followed his work to more than 150 countries.